The Citizen (South African newspaper)

-The Citizen is a South African daily newspaper published in Johannesburg, South Africa.
-The newspaper is distributed nationally in South Africa.
-While its core readership is mainly in Gauteng, it also distributes to surrounding provinces such as Free State, Northern Cape, Mpumalanga, Limpopo and the North West.
-The newspaper is owned by Caxton and CTP Publishers and Printers Limited, a public company listed on the JSE.
+The Citizen is a South African daily newspaper.
+Published in Johannesburg and distributed nationally, its core readership is in Gauteng.

+The newspaper is owned by Caxton & CTP, a public company listed on the JSE Limited.

 History and ownership

 The newspaper was founded in 1976 during the apartheid era by Louis Luyt, at which time it was the only major English-language newspaper favourable to the ruling National Party.
 In 1978, during the Muldergate Scandal, it was revealed that the money to establish and finance the newspaper had come from a secret slush fund of the Department of Information, and ultimately from the Department of Defence.

 In 1998, ownership of the newspaper was transferred from Perskor to Caxton and CTP Publishers and Printers Limited.
 The company is involved in various fields of publishing and printing such as newspapers, magazines, commercial print, book printing, stationery, packaging and labels.

 Format

 The Citizen is a compact newspaper.

 In 2012, the newspaper layout and design was revamped by Dr. Mario Garcia.
 On 1 August 2013 the first edition of the revamped newspaper went on sale.